nhathivuong/movie-social/README.md

 [🔗 Film Media](https://film-media.vercel.app/)

 ## Features
+Note: Some features are only available when logged in
 - **Browse and Search Movies** — Discover movies by genre, popularity, or search query.
 - **Detailed Movie Pages** — View trailers, recommendations, and user reviews.
 - **Save to Custom Lists** — Keep track of movies you want to watch or have watched.